todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 - The roundoff error on a low-pass filter such as this produces a very primative hysteresis-like effect, which may occasionally be useful.
 This is used in ComputerCard to reduce noise/jitter in knob values.

 ### 2. Lengthy calculations
-Options for dealing with calculations that exceed the available ~20μs are:
+Options for dealing with calculations that exceed the available ~20μs per sample are:
 - optimise these calculations, for example using lookup tables [^3]
+- offload long calculations onto the second RP2040 core.
 - split the calculations that do not have to be done every sample up in to parts small enough to do in successive `ProcessSample` functions,

-- offload long calculations onto the second RP2040 core.
+The `second_core` example shows one way to execute longer/slower computations for CV signals (that is, not at audio-rate) on the second core.

 For USB processing, the TinyUSB function `tud_task` may take longer than one sample time, and so this needs to be done on a different core from the audio.
 See the `midi_device` example for how this can be done.
 I'm planning to add some multicore stuff into ComputerCard itself, in due course, including an option to run the audio callback on core1, not the default core0.

 [^3]: While floating point calculations are typically too slow to perform every sample, it's convenient to have them available for calculating lookup tables when the card first starts.
 Lookup tables can of course be calculated on a much more powerful computer and hard-coded as constant arrays.